TypeStrong/atom-typescript/CONTRIBUTING.md

 # Various

+## Workflow
+**We develop atom-typescript with atom-typescript**

+Some shortcuts:
+* `ctrl+shift+i` will open the dev tools.
+These are the same chrome dev tools you are familiar with.
+Feel free to inspect elements.
+This will come handy when doing UI or even seeing why a particular code element is highlighted in some way.
+* `ctrl+alt+r` will reload the entire atom instance.

+### General Steps
+1. We open `atom-typescript` in one atom window
+1. We have [`atom-typescript-examples`](https://github.com/TypeStrong/atom-typescript-examples) open in another atom window
+1. We make changes to `atom-typescript` and save to get the JS.
+1. We reload the `atom-typescript-examples` window to see the effects of our change.
+1. Only reload the `atom-typescript` window once we are sure that our new code is functional.

 ## Architecture
 We wrap the `languageService` + our custom `languageServiceHost` + [`projectFile`](https://github.com/TypeStrong/atom-typescript/blob/master/docs/tsconfig.md) into a `Project` (code in `Project.ts` in the `lang` folder).
 The functions that interact with this `project` are exposed from `projectService` ([the query / response section](https://github.com/TypeStrong/atom-typescript/blob/6fbf860eaf971baa3aca939626db553898cb40db/lib/main/lang/projectService.ts#L58-L244)). `projectService` is where you would add new features that interact with the language service.
 All this code is `sync` and can be tested / run on any node instance.
 Be careful not to *leave* `console.log` in this code (as we use `stdio` to make this code `async`) or use `atom` specific APIs (as it may not be in the UI thread).